 FIT & FALL PROOF EXERCISE CLASSES: These classes are no longer offered in Nezperce, but anyone interested may call Kate Wilson at the Public Health Idaho North Central District at 208-799-0379.
 Classes are available in Kamiah, Cottonwood and other surrounding towns.

 History of the Senior Center:

-In the beginning there were 49 charter members.
-The first meetings started with potluck dinners and Pinochle as a popular game.
-With the help of Area Agency on Aging in Lewiston, they began meeting at the Nezperce Hotel where a dinner was served.
+In the beginning, there were 49 charter members.
+The first meetings started with potluck dinners and pinochle.
+With the help of Area Agency on Aging in Lewiston, they began meeting at the Nezperce Hotel, where a dinner was served.
 The next step was to rent the Christian Church basement and hire a cook.
-This was an excellent place, except they were limited on their activities…. no dancing, no cards, and no Bingo.
+This was an excellent place, except they were limited on their activities: no dancing, no cards, and no bingo.

 The Seniors are very proud of the center and they owe a debt of gratitude to all persons who have so freely given of their money, materials and talents to make this center a lasting legacy for Nezperce.